 - Financial contributions are the best way to support our work at this time.
 Your contribution will make a huge difference, as we care for our patients and make adjustments to protect public health.
 Please consider contributing online to support our work and feel free to reach out to Felix Ortiz, Development and Communications Manager, with any questions.

 - Follow the recommendations from the Colorado Department of Public Health and Environment (CDPHE) to prevent additional infections.

 - Take time to care for yourself and support each other with calls, texts, and other virtual communications.
 We are all going through this situation together.

-For more information on COVID-19 and related resources, please visit the following web pages:
+For more information on COVID-19, vaccines and related resources, please visit the following web pages:

 - Information on COVID-19 from the CDC